wesl-ee/ral-cli/README.md

 Ensure your `$GOPATH` is configured, then run:

 ```
-go get github.com/wesleycoakley/raleexplorer
+go get github.com/wesleycoakley/ral
 ```

-This will pull all dependencies and install the raleexplorer binary in
-$GOPATH/bin; there are only a handful of deps. anyway (which you don't need to worry about unless you are so interested) but I list them here for easy reference:
+This will pull all dependencies and install the `raleexplorer` binary in `$GOPATH/bin`; there are only a handful of deps. (which you don't need to worry about unless you're interested) but I'll list them here for easy reference:

 - Naoina's [TOML parser / encoder](https://github.com/naoina/toml)